-The analysis undertaken in this report has demonstrated that the proposed land unit provisions are a comprehensive set of objectives, policies and rules that provide for productive and non-productive activities to occur while ensuring the protection of the rural character and general amenity of the land unit.
+The analysis undertaken in this report has demonstrated that the proposed land unit provisions are a comprehensive set of objectives, policies and rules that provide for productive activities to occur while protecting the rural character of the landscape.

-The objective of landform 3 (alluvial flats) is the most appropriate means of achieving the purpose of the Act because as the productive and non-productive activities provided for contribute to the economic and social wellbeing of the communities of the Gulf.
+The objective of landform 5 (productive land) is the most appropriate means of achieving the purpose of the Act as the productive rural activities provided for contribute to the economic and social wellbeing of the communities of the Gulf.

-The policies and rules of landform 3 (alluvial flats) are the most appropriate means of achieving the objective as they provide a clear and effective set of provisions which provide for the use of the land while ensuring the protection of the landscape character of the land unit.
+The policies and rules of landform 5 (productive land) are the most appropriate means of achieving the objective as they provide a clear and effective set of provisions which provide for the use of the land while ensuring the protection of the landscape character of the land unit.
 In addition, the policies and rules have been shown to have benefits that outweigh the costs and to be necessary in terms of avoiding risks to the environment.

-The provisions of landform 3 (alluvial flats) give effect to the relevant national and regional planning documents as they ensure that only appropriate development can occur in areas of "outstanding natural landscape", the coastal environment and as the productive capability of rural land is protected.
+The provisions of landform 5 (productive land) give effect to the relevant national and regional planning documents as they ensure that only appropriate development can occur in areas of "outstanding natural landscape", the coastal environment and as the productive capability of rural land is protected.